sneshyba/ice2020/readme.txt

 Data flow

 GNBF_makextlvecs.ipynb
-    Loads an immage of a smooth ice crystal and creates a namelist file Xtlvecs.nml
+    Loads an image of a smooth ice crystal and creates a namelist file Xtlvecs.nml

+GNBF_calibrate_from_Xtlvecs.ipynb
+    Loads Xtlvecs.nml and creates a calibration file calibration.nml